 A quick review of the TCP/IP model

 Communication on the internet is done over TCP/IP which is short for Transmission Control Protocol / Internet Protocol.
 The IP portion is the internet address or domain name telling the application what computer or server to connect to.
-The TCP portion handeles the actual connecting and error control.
-First, let's take a moment to review the fundamentals of the TCP/IP network model.
+The TCP portion handles the actual connecting and error control.

 In order, the layers in the TCP/IP network model include: